 Velvet is the most sumptuous and indulgent of all the fabrics, it adds instant glamour to any home it graces.
 Yet velvet is also hardwearing and suitable for so many decorating tasks it should be an essential part of any interior designer's arsenal.
 So, whether you’re a committed velvet decorating devotee or trying out something new, our velvet design ideas will inspire you to use velvet in your next scheme.

-Velvet fabric is not shy, which makes it the ideal way to bring an element of surprise or layering to create a more interesting interior design arrangement.
+Velvet is not shy, which makes it the ideal way to bring an element of surprise or layering to create a more interesting home decor arrangement.
 Because of the way the texture interplays with light, velvet material draws the eye, making it the natural choice to create a visual accent.
 A velvet lampshade in a vibrant kingfisher blue will work in almost any scheme whether a contrasting colour pop or a harmonious tone on tone detail.
-For something that really demands attention, try a small seat or pouffe in a slinky pink, such as this stool in Tango velvet in Flamingo offset with brass accents.
+For something that really demands attention, try a small accent chair or pouffe in a slinky pink, such as this stool upholstered in Tango velvet in Flamingo offset with brass accents.
 Instant 1950s chic.
 For a fully indulgent look, add in some luxurious wallpaper and the look is complete.

 Softest velvet sofa